-In this chapter, we’ll start working with sites and content types in XP.
-We’ll look at how we create content and how it’s stored, as well as how to create and publish sites.
+In this chapter, we’ll start working with content types in XP.
+We’ll look at how we create content and how it’s stored, as well as how to create and publish it.
 To achieve this, we’ll start working with and getting familiar with Content Studio, XP’s content editing suite.

 |The tasks and examples in this chapter are based on work done in previous chapters (starting with the sandboxes chapter).
 If you want to follow along with the examples, make sure you’re all caught up.|